naveenraj1701/Super-admin/README.md

-# act-symmetry
+# administrative app
-This is training projects
+This is Internship projects

 hello